Limit theory of discrete mathematics problems: Alpern's Caching Game

 \section{Alpern's Caching Game}

-This section will be the most difficult one, but it will show the real power of the techniques and will provide very surprising results.

-\begin{Def} Alpern's Caching Game $G$ is defined as follows.
-There are $n$ (potential) holes and $k$ nuts.
-The hider places (caches) each of $k$ nuts into one of the holes in a positive depth, so that the sum of the depths of the deepest nuts in the different holes (0 if no nut in the hole) must be at most 1.
-The searcher cannot observe anything about the placement, but he can dig at most depth $h$ in total.
+\begin{Def} Alpern's Caching Game $G(k, j, n, h)$ is defined as the following 2-player game between the hider and the searcher.
+There are $n \in N$ (potential) holes and $k \in N$ nuts.
+The hider places (caches) each of $k$ nuts into one of the holes in a positive depth, so that the total digging time (the sum of the depths of the deepest nut in each non-empty hole) must be at most 1.
+The searcher cannot observe anything about the placement, but he can dig the hole at most depth $h \in \R^+$ in total.
 A nut is found if the searcher dug at least as much in that hole as the depth of the nut.
-The searcher can choose an adaptive digging strategy, continuously observing what and where he already found during the digging.
-The searcher wins if he finds at least $j$ out of the $k$ nuts.
-Otherwise the hider wins.
+The searcher can choose an adaptive digging strategy, continuously observing what and where he already found during the digging.\footnote{ Strategy means mixed (or randomized) strategy.
+If we use the discrete sigma-algebra on the set of strategies, then there is nothing to add to the definition, but we cannot use continuous distributions about the hiding depths and we will have only approximately optimal strategies.
+Or we can use the Lebesgue sigma-algebra on the set of hiding strategies, but in this case, we need some measurability criteria for the searching strategy in order to define winning probabilities.
+These are irrelevant issues about our results, and we will omit these technical details throughout the section. } The searcher wins if he finds at least $j \in N$ out of the $k$ nuts.
+Otherwise the hider wins. \end{Def}